A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Constraint Preserving update schemes

-To analyze the computational cost for the Wen-Yin update scheme \reff{equ:update:wenyin}, we see that it takes $3np^2$ and $2np^2 + np$ flops to form $I_{2p} + \frac{\tau}{2} V^{\msT} U$ and $P_X \Drho$, respectively.
-The final assembly for $Y(\tau)$ needs $4np^2 + np + 40p^3/3$ flops.
-Hence, the total cost for the Wen-Yin update scheme is $9np^2 + 2np + 40p^3/3 $.
-When $\rho = 1/2,$ we see from \brev{\cite{wen2012feasible}} that $U = [G, X]$, $V = [X, -G]$ in \reff{equ:update:wenyin} which implies that there is no need to compute $P_XD_{1/2}$ any more, and the total cost for forming the Wen-Yin update scheme can be reduced to $7np^2 + np + 40p^3/3$.
-The cost for updating $Y(\tau)$ with a new $\tau$ is $4np^2 + np + 40p^3/3$ since $V^{\msT}U$ can be stored and the main work \brev{involves} solving a matrix equation and the final assembly.
-In the case \brev{that} $p=1$ or $n$, the cost for the update schemes \reff{equ:update:new} and \reff{equ:update:wenyin} can be easily obtained in a similar analysis.
-We omit the details here.

-In Table \ref{table:cost}, we list the cost of the aforementioned update schemes without giving more details.
-In the table, the column ``first $\tau$'' gives the cost of computing a feasible point with the first trial stepsize of \brev{$\tau_{\mathrm{first}}$}, whereas the column ``new $\tau$'' provides the cost of getting a new feasible point with a new stepsize of \brev{$\tau_{\mathrm{new}}$}.
+\revmini{For a fixed feasible point $X \in \stief$, assume that the gradient $G$ has been computed.
+Let us compare the computational costs of several aforementioned constraint preserving update schemes.
+In Table \ref{table:cost}, we list the cost of the aforementioned update schemes and leave some details in Appendix \ref{appendix:section:details}.} In the table, the column ``first $\tau$'' gives the cost of computing a feasible point with the first trial stepsize of \brev{$\tau_{\mathrm{first}}$}, whereas the column ``new $\tau$'' provides the cost of getting a new feasible point with a new stepsize of \brev{$\tau_{\mathrm{new}}$}.
 Table \ref{table:cost} tells us that the ordinary gradient projection actually has the lowest complexity cost while the scheme \reff{equ:update:qr} based on the QR factorization and our update scheme \reff{equ:update:new} are strong candidates.
-Although by Proposition \ref{proposition:update_equ}, our update scheme and the Wen-Yin update scheme are equivalent under some assumption, the former has a low complexity cost especially for large $p$, as shown in Table \ref{table:cost}.
+Although by Proposition \ref{proposition:update_equ}, our update scheme and the Wen-Yin update scheme are equivalent under some assumption, the former has a \lastrev{lower} complexity cost especially for large $p$, as shown in Table \ref{table:cost}.
 As pointed in \cite{absil2012projection}, however, the choice of the update scheme can affect the number of iterations required for solving the optimization problem.
 Hence, a lower complexity cost at each iteration does not \brev{necessarily} imply a higher efficiency on the whole.
 Actually, how to seek a constraint preserving update scheme which can find the global minimizer with \brev{a higher} probability and at \brev{a faster} speed is still an open problem.
 This remains under investigation.